abhishek47kashyap/Interview/README.md

 `time_stamp` is not preserved for the sensors dumping their values into csv files as the row numbers themselves correspond to the time instances.
 The purpose of `time_stamp` is to visualize data in "real-time".

 **To run the program:**<br/>
+(This code was developed in PyCharm)
 - Python version: 2.7.12<br/>
-- IDE: PyCharm<br/>
 - Have both `sensor_logging.py` and `sensor_library.py` in the same folder.
-Fire up your terminal, go to the folder where you stored the files, and type `python sensor_logging.py`.
+Fire up your terminal, go to the folder where you stored the files, and type `python sensor_logging.py`.<br/>

 **PROBLEMS with `sensor_logging.py`:**
 - If the `pyplot` figure objects are used to visually represent data, hitting the 'Stop' button is not interpreted as `KeyboardInterrupt`, resulting in the Encoder, GPS, and IMU sensors not dumping their readings into .csv files. <br/>Commenting out the lines `fig_lidar.canvas.draw()` in the section `# Lidar readings`, `fig_speedometer.canvas.draw()` in `# Speedometer readings`, and `plt.imshow(front_camera.get_camera_data(256, 256))` followed by `plt.axis('off')` in `# Camera readings` allows the .csv files to be created successfully.